projectwilsen/SARIMAX-Time-Series-Sales-Analysis/README.md

 1. Checking the stationary of our data using Dickey Fuller Test
 2. Analyzing the trend by asking "Is there seasonality or not?"

-Since, my data is indicationg a seasonality, I have decided to using SARIMAX ( Seasonal Autoregressive Integrated Moving Average) method.
+Since, my data is indicating a seasonality, I have decided to using SARIMAX ( Seasonal Autoregressive Integrated Moving Average) method.
 Otherwise, if the data does not indicate seasonality, we probably can use ARIMA method to get higher accuracy.
+What I have done here is still far from perfect, there are some points that predicted either higher or lower than the exact value.
+Let me know, if you guys having a great suggestion for what should I improve in this code to get a better prediction.
+Cheers!